At a Glance

 ✨Tip Number 2

 Network with professionals in the banking and credit management sector.
-Attend relevant events or join online forums to connect with others who can provide insights or even refer you to opportunities within their organisations.
+Attend industry events or join online forums to connect with others who can provide insights or even refer you to opportunities within their organisations.

 ✨Tip Number 3